aplteam/Tatin/docs/PublishingPackages.md

 #### The dependency file

-This file is only required when the package to be published has dependencies.
+The file `apl-dependencies.txt` is only required when a package depends on other packages.

+Dependencies may by installed in a package project in different ways:

+* By default Tatin assumes a subfolder packages/ to be used for this.
+If you use them Tatin will identify dependencies itself.

+* If you manage a package project with Cider then Tatin will check the `tatinFolder` property: if it contains a definition without an assignment (namespace) then it will be taken

+* If yiu do not use Cider and prefer a subfolder not namded packages/ for any dependencies then you must specify them explicitly:

+  * The user command `]Tatin.PublishPackage` has a modifier for this: `-dependencies=`
+  * The API function `PublishPackage` can be fed with an optional left argument for this

-Note that in case you specify a dependency that does not (yet) exist on the Registry then this has no consequences: the server will not reject such a package.
+I> In case you specify a dependency that has not (yet) been published then this has no consequences: the server will not reject such a package.
+I>

-That might come as a surprise, but there is a reason for this: when a bunch of packages is published then there might well be mutual or worse circular dependencies.
+I> That might come as a surprise, but there is a reason for this: when a bunch of packages is published then there might well be mutual or worse circular dependencies.
 Insisting on dependencies already being published would not work then.

 Usually, you will specify just a full package ID as a dependency.
 If you wish you may also specify either a URL following the http[s]:// protocol or a zip file following the file:// protocol.
 The latter is always a temporary solution, however.